avo-hq/docs.avohq.io/docs/2.0/search.md

 * Search Avatar is a [Pro feature](https://avohq.io/purchase/pro).

 You may improve the results listing by adding an avatar to each search result.
 You do that by using the `as_avatar` attribute.
 This attribute has three options `:square`, `:rounded` or `:circle`.
-This influences the final roundness of the avatar.
+That influences the final roundness of the avatar.

 ```ruby{17}
 class PostResource < Avo::BaseResource